nickthelegend/android-emulator-stream-app/README.md

 ```bash
 docker-compose up --build
 ```
-*Ensure ADB is running on your host machine to allow the container to connect.*
+*Note: Ensure ADB is running on your host machine.*

+---

+## 🏆 Hackathon Notes
+This project was built to demonstrate the future of **mobile-agentic workflows**.
+By combining computer vision with low-latency hardware control, we've created a "headless" commander that can perform any task a human can do on a phone.

+Built with ⚡ by the Omni-Team.